 The Headteacher will ensure that:

-The policies and procedures adopted by the academy governing body, (particularly those concerning referrals of cases of suspected abuseneglect), are understood, and followed by all staff.
+The policies and procedures adopted by the academy governing body, (particularly those concerning referrals of cases of suspected abuse, neglect and exploitation), are understood, and followed by all staff.

 The academy maintains an up-to-date Single Central Record (SCR) which is reviewed regularly and is compliant with statutory guidance.